Sainte-Vertu

 Sainte-Vertu (/fr/) is a commune in the Yonne department in Bourgogne-Franche-Comté in north-central France.

 Geography

 The surrounding communes are Môlay, Poilly-sur-Serein and Aigremont.
 Sainte-Vertu is situated 27 km to the south-east of Auxerre which is the nearest large town.

 The village is traversed by the little Serein River.
 The Morvan natural park is approximately 29 km away.

-Local Politics

-In 2010 the mayor is Andre Oppendeau.

 Demography

 Recorded population peaked at 544 in 1821, but has fallen back steadily subsequently, the decline accelerating with the mechanisation of agriculture in the twentieth century.
-By 2005 the recorded population stood at just 104.
+As of 2023, the population stood at just 66.